microsoft/fast/specs/calendar.md

 ### States

-*Key component states, valid state transitions, and how interactions trigger a state transition.*
+-`disabled-dates`: This is an attribute on the calendar passed as a comma separated list.
+A disabled attribute is passed through the date-selected event when clicking on the date.
+-`selected-dates`: Like disabled-dates, this is an attribute on the calendar passed as a comma separated list.
+It also passes a selected attribute through the date-selected event when a date is clicked.

 ### Accessibility

 *Consider the accessibility of the component, including:*

-- *Keyboard Navigation and Focus*
+*Keyboard Navigation and Focus*
-- *Form Input*
-- *Use with Assistive Technology*
-  - e.g. The implications shadow dom might have on how roles and attributes are presented to the AT.
-Components which delegate focus require all global aria-* attributes to be enumerated.

-- How does tabbing and navigation work?
-- Contrast for current date and selected date(s)
-- Manual input of dates
+- Users can tab to the first date in the calendar.
+- The underlying markup uses a form of data-grid so that you can arrow around the calendar.

 ### Globalization

-*Consider whether the component has any special globalization needs such as:*

-- *Special RTL handling*
+*Special RTL handling*
-- *Swapping of internal icons/visuals*
+- RTL initiated when using 'ar' or 'he' language codes, 'arabic' or 'arabext' numbering, 'hebrew' or 'islamic' calendars.
+- Loads numbering in reverse for each week.

-- *Localization*
+*Localization*
 - Localization of year, month and weekday labels and day numbering handled by Intl js library when setting the language.
-- RTL initiated when using 'ar' or 'he' language codes, 'arabic' or 'arabext' numbering, 'hebrew' or 'islamic' calendars. 'persian' calendars?
-- RTL, is it just reversed?
+-

 ### Test Plan